-Under the Nationality Law, female citizens face legal discrimination, since they, unlike men, are not permitted to transmit citizenship to their noncitizen spouses or to children born from marriage to a noncitizen.
+Under the Nationality Law, female citizens face legal discrimination since they, unlike male citizens, are not permitted to transmit citizenship to their noncitizen spouses or to children born from marriage to a noncitizen.
 Female citizens are unable to pass citizenship to their offspring.
 The law allows children of citizen mothers to gain permanent status in country, even if the father is not a Qatari national.
+Qatari women must apply for citizenship for their children in cases where the father is not a Qatari citizen, however, and applications are typically rejected.
 Citizens must obtain government permission to marry foreigners, which is sometimes not granted for female citizens.
-Male citizens may apply for residency permits and citizenship for their foreign wives, but female citizens may apply only for residency for their foreign husbands and children, not citizenship.
-A non-Muslim wife does not have the automatic right to inherit from her Muslim husband.
-She receives an inheritance only if her husband wills her a portion of his estate, and even then, she is eligible to receive only one-third of the total estate.
-A female heir generally receives one-half the amount of a male heir; for example, a sister would inherit one-half as much as her brother.
+Male citizens may apply not only for residency permits but also for citizenship for their foreign wives; female citizens may apply only for residency for their foreign husbands and children, not for citizenship.
+A non-Muslim wife does not have the automatic right to inherit from her Muslim husband, only receiving an inheritance if her husband wills her a portion of his estate, and even then, she is eligible to receive only one-third of the total estate.
+A female heir generally receives one-half the amount of an equivalent male heir; for example, a sister would inherit one-half as much as her brother.
 In cases of divorce, children generally remain with the mother until age 13 for boys and 15 for girls, at which time custody reverts to the father's family, regardless of the mother's religion.

-To receive maternity care, a woman is required to present a marriage certificate, although hospitals generally assist in the birth of children of unwed mothers regardless.
-There were cases of hospitals reporting unwed mothers to authorities.
+To receive maternity care, a woman is required to present a marriage certificate.

 The housing law, which pertains to the government housing system, also discriminates against divorced women and women married to noncitizen men.
+While Qatari men were entitled to government-provided plots of land, divorced women were eligible for lands only after five years without remarrying.
+Women married to noncitizen men were not entitled to such privilege.